-Back when I joined them, I wasn't looking for a relationship, and even during the times I thought that's what I was looking for, I also never felt fully ready —or felt like it could happen on there.
-I used them when I was excited about being single, jaded, devastated after an encounter with an ex, etc. Dating apps have been incredible tools for me in terms of meeting new people and going on dates, but I never really felt like it could lead to anything more — and that's probably because I was so wrapped up in using them to take anyone seriously.
-I've gone on probably close to 75 dates from dating apps in the last few years, but I haven't really been dating.
+Back when I joined them, I wasn't looking for a relationship, and even during the times I thought that's what I was looking for, I also never felt fully ready.
+Dating apps have been incredible tools for me in terms of meeting new people and going on dates, but I never really felt like it could lead to anything more — and that's probably because I was so wrapped up in using them to take anyone seriously.
+I've gone on probably close to 75 dates from dating apps in the last few years, but I haven't actually been dating.

 When a good first date did lead to more dates, I'd eventually assume that I just didn't want a relationship at that point or the timing was off.
 Maybe I'm just not emotionally available right now.
 Maybe I'm just enjoying being single.
 Maybe I'm not ready for a commitment.
 It was still fun to meet people, so I stayed on apps, went on first, second, and third dates, and continued to "date" without moving past the interview-like questions and really getting to know anyone.
 It felt formulaic, and I was so distracted by the endless options that I never felt satisfied with the choices I made.

 I'm not blaming the apps themselves, because they've been effective for what I was using them for.
 I'm blaming how I — and possibly many other dating app-addicted Millennials — have been using them to avoid dating.